-Suspicion, Disclosure or Concern Staff Suspect abuse or overhear other students Student discloses a situation has taken place Another person or friend reports a concern There is a concern about a member of staff.
-Report Immediately to HR Explain your duty to r eport all case where o not integrate or ask leading e there is a concern do not pr y do not feel a burden.
-Keep a omise confidentiality. immediate danger where you should normal referral process.
-Unle contact reception and reques adership team attend immedi t a member of the including their wishes :.
-The students shou pr vill speak to the victim to gath Ild be made aware of the law otect them. iscuss with the DSL on the cou and that it is there to SL and Safeguarding and Prev ties before putting safeguardi Take action: Managing Inte Provide Early I Refer to Childr Refer to the Po Help ren's Social Care Complete a risk assessment to ensure that the victim and perpetrator are kept apart.
+Suspicion, Disclosure or Concern

+Staff Suspect abuse or overhear other students

+Student discloses a situation has taken place

+Another person or friend reports a concern

+There is a concern about a member of staff.
+Report Immediately to HR

+Listen take detailed notes, do not integrate or ask leading questions

+Explain your duty to report all case where there is a concern do not promise confidentiality.

+Give the student time to ensure they do not feel a burden.
+Keep accurate records.

+Inform the safeguarding team via the normal referral process.
+Unless the student is in immediate danger where you should contact reception and request a member of the safeguarding team or leadership team attend immediately

+The Safeguarding and Prevent Manager will speak to the victim to gather more information, including their wishes.
+The students should be made aware of the law and that it is there to protect them.

+The safeguarding manager will discuss with the DSL on the course of action

+The following process run parallel.
+The DSL and Safeguarding and Prevent Manager will not wait for an outcome from external agencies before putting safeguarding measures in place

+Take action:

+- Managing Internally

+- Provide Early Help

+- Refer to Children's Social Care

+- Refer to the Police

+Complete a risk assessment to ensure that the victim and perpetrator are kept apart.
 Consider the risk to other children.
 Where there is not alternative safe situation, the perpetrator may be suspended pending disciplinary action and further external information.
 Communicate with parents.

 The disciplinary procedure will be implemented.
 In line with a zero-tolerance approach all hearings will be heard as Gross Misconduct.
-All incidents will be recorded using the terminology, substantiated, unsubstantiated, unfounded, Ongoing support will be provided to the victim and monitoring inline with any external advice.
+All incidents will be recorded using the terminology, substantiated, unsubstantiated, unfounded,

+Ongoing support will be provided to the victim and monitoring inline with any external advice.
 Ongoing support and monitoring will be provided to the perpetrator where they remain a student of the college.